-CCC's working practices respect and uphold human rights for its partners, employees, contractors and supply chain.
+CCC's working practices respect and uphold human rights for its partners, officers, employees, contractors and supply chain.
 CCC is taking the following steps to continue to identify risks of modern slavery within the CCC group and its supply chain:

-- CCC complies with all local and international labour laws where it operates. - CCC assesses risk related to modern slavery associated with its supply chain.
+CCC complies with all local and international labour laws where it operates.

+- CCC assesses risk related to modern slavery associated with its supply chain.
 CCC's ongoing assessments will be based on geography, the product or services being purchased, supplier quality performance and the nature of the business transaction. - CCC carries out due diligence on all suppliers including requesting information on policies and procedures on sourcing of goods and services, and employment practices.
 In respect of certain suppliers, CCC seeks the right to request and receive copies of policies or procedures. - CCC has a Code of Conduct that it requires all suppliers to adhere to.
-The Code of Conducts sets out the standards CCC expects its suppliers to uphold at all times including anti-bribery and corruption, human trafficking, slavery, and ethical behaviour. - CCC will introduce an annual supplier recertification process where suppliers will be required to reconfirm their adherence to the CCC Code of Conduct. - Standard modern slavery clauses will be included in all contracts.

-- CCC has commenced a program of training on modern slavery that is available to staff as part of induction.
+The Code of Conducts sets out the standards CCC expects its suppliers to uphold at all times including anti-bribery and corruption, human trafficking, slavery, and ethical behaviour. - CCC has introduced an annual supplier recertification process where suppliers will be required to reconfirm their adherence to the CCC Code of Conduct. - Modern slavery clauses have been included in all contracts. - Investigation and analysis of complaints and grievances. - CCC has an annual program of training on modern slavery that is available to all staff.
 Training on modern slavery is mandatory for all employees, including those involved in human resources and procurement. - CCC will audit suppliers for ongoing compliance.